This page collects stray information about Sidonius scholars, with no intention to be in any way complete or even representative.

 The entry for W.H.
 Semple in the Oxford UK Who’s Who here (access by subscription).

-Courtenay Edward Stevens (1905-1976), known universally and affectionately to the College and the wider academic world as ‘Tom Brown’, was a Scholar of New College between 1924 and 1928.
-He received a BA in 1928 and a MA in 1933.
-He became a Fellow and Tutor of Magdalen in 1933.
+Courtenay Edward Stevens (1905-1976), known universally and affectionately to the College and the wider academic world as ‘Tom Brown’, was a Scholar of New College between 1924 and 1928 when he received his BA.
+He moved to Oriel College as Robinson Exhibitioner in 1928 and published Sidonius Apollinaris and his Age in 1933.
+He became a Fellow and Tutor at Magdalen College in the same year.
 Stevens served in intelligence during WWII, and is particularly known for producing a set of German language newspapers dropped behind enemy lines, of which Magdalen has a complete set of copies.
 He died in 1976.

 | source Magdalen College Archive